Why don’t venues get back to you? Because they’re busy.

 In a nutshell, yes, that’s correct (unless you’ve been told that you’re not a good fit).

-While I can’t immediately find a reference to the source of that data, it is repeated as gospel in sales and marketing circles (you ARE selling something, right?), and I can tell you that in my experience, this is pretty much right on.
+This data is repeated as gospel in sales and marketing circles (you ARE selling something, right?), and I can tell you that in my experience, this is pretty much right on.

 That doesn’t mean you should contact a venue six days in a row, or six weeks in a row.